 Suboxone is a brand name prescription treatment, similar to methadone, used to help those struggling with addiction to opioid drugs detox in a way that reduces the risk of relapse.
 The medication is a combination of buprenorphine, a partial opioid agonist approved for use in maintenance therapy by the FDA in 2002, and naloxone, a medication that binds harmlessly to the opioid receptors in the brain, blocking any other chemicals that attempt to bind to those receptors.

 Many people wonder, “Is Suboxone better than methadone?” or “What is the difference between methadone and Suboxone?”, and the truth is that it can be difficult to make those delineations if you are unsure of what these medications can do.
 Buprenorphine is much newer than methadone, however it effectively works the same way without being as potent a narcotic.
 The drug binds to opioid receptors for a long period of time, offering relief from withdrawal symptoms for people who are working to overcome their addiction to opioid drugs like heroin and OxyContin.

 Unlike methadone, buprenorphine has been approved for use outside of specific clinics.
-Physicians can receive training in how to monitor buprenorphine use and abuse in their patients, along with a waiver from the DEA, and then prescribe the medication in a different clinical setting.
+Physicians can receive training in how to monitor buprenorphine use and misuse in their patients, along with a waiver from the DEA, and then prescribe the medication in a different clinical setting.
 People with buprenorphine prescriptions are carefully monitored by physicians but do not have to take their dose in a specific clinical setting.
-This allows individuals much more freedom to attend rehabilitation, therapy, work, school, family obligations, and support groups, which are all important aspects of living a sober life.

-Naloxone was added to buprenorphine to create Suboxone, in order to prevent abuse of buprenorphine.
-People who struggle with opioid addictions have, in some instances, attempted to abuse buprenorphine by crushing pills and snorting them, or dissolving sublingual tabs in water and injecting the substance.
+Naloxone was added to buprenorphine to create Suboxone, in order to prevent misuse of buprenorphine.
+People who struggle with opioid addictions have, in some instances, attempted to misuse buprenorphine by crushing pills and snorting them, or dissolving sublingual tabs in water and injecting the substance.
 While this does not create significant euphoria like heroin or fentanyl, it can make the person feel “high.”